bkayratkyzy/Monte_Carlo_Simulations/README.md

 **Proposal**

-**Title:**  Stock sector analysis using Monte Carlo and statistical functions.
+**Title:**  Stock sector analysis using Monte Carlo , statistical functions and portfolio optimization.

 **Team Members:**

-1. Kelly Michelle Maldanado
+1. Kelly Michelle Maldonado
 2. Bulbul Yestemissova
-3. Gabriel Kurflan
+3. Gabriel Klurfan
 4. Chris Costanzo

 **Project Description:**

 Stock sector analysis using monte carlo and statistical functions.

 Formula 1 is proposing to build an efficient and accurate financial model to analyze the state of the economy using sector analyses to compare how each sector performs relative to different market conditions.
-One thought here is to conduct the sector analysis by using S&P 500 sector funds and comparing the performance to the S&P 500 as a base index.
+Some measures of the state of the economy include GDP, retail sales, unemployment, consumer confidence, etc.

 We will be analyzing the different sectors of the S&P 500 and forecasting with Monte Carlo.
-We will also look at S&P value and growth indices using Monte Carlo.
-In addition,  we will analyze pre and post pandemic behavior of the sectors and indices in attempt to construct an attractive post pandemic portfolio.
+We will also look at S&P Value and Growth indices using Monte Carlo.
+These indices define growth and value using S&P's definition of growth (using sales growth, earnings change to price, and momentum) and value (using book value, earnings, and sales to price).

+Monte Carlo allows us to put confidence intervals on each sector.
+We will also use ratio analysis (p/e, p/sales, p/book), linear regression and time series analysis.
+Sector specific metrics such as standard deviation, variance and covariance, and performance versus the S&P 500 will also be used.

+We are using the S&P 500 index because it is a universally accepted, well documented index with readily available sector breakdowns.
+It allows us to do a top down analysis on a sector level with the option of drilling down to stock level if desired.
+We expect our analysis could easily be expanded to broader indexes such as the Russell 3000.

+We will construct a preferred portfolio using the different sectors by optimizing weights using the PyPlotOpt library.
+We will test this portfolio using backtesting (PyAlgoTrade).

+APIs and JSON data will be used to obtain data.
+CSVs and a SQL database will be used as needed.

-Given the current global economic slowdown caused by the COVID-19 pandemic, we wanted to incorporate current financial conditions to analyze the impact of the outbreak and identify which sectors/companies could compose an "Emergency-Ready" portfolio.
+Finally,  we will survey the pandemic behavior of the sectors and indices in an attempt to identify which sectors/companies could compose an "Emergency-Ready" portfolio, one that benefits from current pandemic conditions (e.g., Technology, Health Care)

 **Research Questions:**

 What is the current state of the economy and how does this compare to pre-pandemic?

-Which industries/sectors were doing the best/worst during this time and how do they compare now?

 Pre vs post pandemic comparisons:  Are some sectors outperforming or underperforming during the pandemic?